brentp/poverlap/README.md

     shuffle only the `b` BED file.
 However, both files may be shuffled with `shuffle_both` argument to poverlap.

- 3) This implements the sampling schema defined in Haminen et al in BMC Bioinformatics 9: 336, whereby we give a list of possible locations, like the locations of a set of transcriptions factors, and we wish to see how two of them, CTCF and Pol2 for example, are related.
+ 3) This implements the sampling schema defined in Haiminen et al in BMC Bioinformatics 9: 336, whereby we give a list of possible locations, like the locations of a set of transcriptions factors, and we wish to see how two of them, CTCF and Pol2 for example, are related.
 To do this,